sarnold/pystache/setup_description.rst

 -  Bugfix: lambda section values can now return non-ascii, non-unicode strings (issue #118).
 -  Bugfix: allow ``test_pystache.py`` and ``tox`` to pass when run from a downloaded sdist (i.e. without the spec test directory).
 -  Convert HISTORY and README files from reST to Markdown.
 -  More robust handling of byte strings in Python 3.
--  Added Creative Commons license for David Phillips's logo.
+-  Added Creative Commons license for David Phillips’s logo.

 0.5.2 (2012-05-03)
 ------------------